active-group/reacl-c/doc/intro.md

 ## Basic concepts

-In Reacl-c, the user interface is defined by an /Item/.
+In Reacl-c, the user interface is defined by an *Item*.

-All items have an optional /visual appearance/, consisting of one or more DOM nodes (elements or text).
+All items have an optional *visual appearance*, consisting of one or more DOM nodes (elements or text).
 Items without a visual appearance, are called invisible.